nilportugues/php-json-api/README.md

 API are a mandated requirement for today's modern enterprise, **enabling interactions with customers** over new mobility and social channels and evolving ways to **reach new customers through partner and third party applications**.

-The provided **JSON API package** will allow you to **accomplish this goal in no time**.
+The provided **JSON API Transformers package** will allow you to **accomplish this goal in no time**.

 ## Features

-- Transform to JSON, JSONAPI and HAL+JSON format using mappings.
+- Transform to JSON, JSend, JSONAPI and HAL+JSON format using mappings.
 - Supports nested classes, no matter its complexity.
 - Allows renaming of classes and properties.
 - Allows hiding properties.